 There are no easy answers to these questions, and we can never be entirely free of the existential uncertainty that comes with being a thinking human in an age when objectivity (as a thing in itself) is cherished, yet subjectivity/objectivity inescapable.
 The challenge is especially great if “the map is indestructible,” but that must be discussed at another time.

 We cannot be compelled or convinced without a self; rocks aren’t moved by arguments.
 If we had no self, we would have no worldview, and so lack a framework in which an argument could fit (we’d lack a “world” to attract a “view” toward, per se).
 As if magnets attracted by identical charges versus opposites, so a Conservative attracts and is attracted to Conservative argument while being repelled by and repelling Liberal arguments.
 If there was no magnet (no self) there would be no attracting or repelling: nothing would happen.

 Arguments would not exist if people didn’t exist; rocks don’t argue.
-Without the self and subjective arguments we try to “get around” and “get under” to critique objectivity, arguments wouldn’t exist.
+Without the self and subjective arguments we try to “get around” and “get under” in order to critique objectivity, arguments wouldn’t exist.
 Likewise, if selves didn’t exist, arguments wouldn’t be able to compel or convince, for there would be nothing to compel or convince, nor would there being anything that could experience the argument as more than unintelligible marks or sounds.
 Without the self, there wouldn’t be intellect, and so there wouldn’t be the capacity to comprehend arguments.
 The self makes possible the intellect and yet also begets the subjectivity which the intellect ironically strives to transcend: what tries to solve the problem and the problem itself share the same source.

 The desire to be objective emerges from the self which begets the subjectivity that we desire to be objective against.
 To erase subjectivity, we would have to erase the self which makes possible the intellect, and for the sake of the intellect, we desire objectivity.
 We desire to be “subjective and objective,” but we are inescapably “subjective/objective” beings, torn apart by our splitting desire.